The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Wales took a team packed full of stars to their first FIFA World Cup, including Ivor Allchurch, Cliff Jones, Alf Sherwood, Jack Kelsey, Trevor Ford, Ronnie Burgess, Terry Medwin and John Charles.

-They were handed a tough draw but managed to escape a group that included hosts Sweden, Hungary and Mexico.
+They were handed a tough draw but managed to emerge from a group that included hosts Sweden, Hungary and Mexico.
 Charles got a crucial equaliser in their opening game against Hungary which ended 1-1.
 Allchurch put Wales in front against Mexico before Jaime Belmonte scored a famous goal to secure his country their first World Cup points and deny the Dragons victory.
 A goalless draw against Sweden meant Wales booked a quarter-final date with Brazil.

 Wales and failure to qualify for major tournaments

-After the memorable debut, Wales failed to make another major championship in the 20th Century.
+After the memorable debut, Wales failed to make another major championship in the 20th century.

 Wales came close to qualifying for the abbreviated 1976 European Championships, reaching the last eight but with the quarter-finals played across two legs, home and away, they were not part of the tournament proper and did not count as a qualification.
 Wales went unbeaten through their qualifying group led by John Toshack and Arfon Griffiths who both contributed key goals.